Surat high-speed railway station

 Surat high-speed railway station is an under construction high-speed railway station on the Mumbai–Ahmedabad high-speed rail corridor.
 It is located at Antroli near Surat and Kadodara in Gujarat, India.
 It is the seventh station of the Mumbai-Ahmedabad high-speed rail corridor, after Bilimora station and before Bharuch station.
-It is scheduled to be completed by December 2024, and is slated to become operational by 2026 along with the opening of the Gujarat section of the high-speed rail corridor.
+It was initially scheduled to be completed by December 2024, and is slated to become operational by August 2027 along with the opening of the Surat-Vapi section of the high-speed rail corridor.
 The station will have the third depot of the high-speed rail corridor, just south of it near Niyol railway station.

 Construction

 The National High-Speed Rail Corporation Limited (NHSRCL) had invited tenders for Package "C4" of the Mumbai-Ahmedabad high-speed rail corridor (MAHSR) in September 2020, with a deadline of around 4 years.
 In October 2020, Larsen and Toubro won the tender.
 The NSHRCL signed an agreement with Larsen and Toubro for the design and construction of Vapi station and its depot, Bilimora station, Surat station and its depot, Bharuch and Vadodara stations in November 2020.
 In mid-2021, Larsen and Toubro began construction on the station after acquiring 12.1 hectares of land near Antroli.
 The station is slated to be completed by August 2026, the time also slated for opening of the Gujarat section of the high-speed rail corridor.